Skip to Main Content

 • Should you be asked to submit references in writing, prepare a separate page that lists the names, titles, addresses, phone numbers, and email addresses of three to five references.

-• The reference list should be on the same high-quality stock of paper on which your resume is printed, and the contact header (your name and address, etc. should be identical to the resume.
+• The reference list should have a contact header (your name and address, etc.) that is identical to your resume.

 • Professors, current or former employers, or student organization advisors are sound choices, as opposed to family friends, clergy, or relatives.